yossi2le/mbed-os/docs/design-documents/features/storage/FileSystemStore/FileSystemStore_design.md

 - Find file `key` under the FileSystemStore directory.
 If not existing, return "not found" error.
 - Take `_mutex`
 - Call `fopen` API on `key`, read mode to achieve a file handle
+- If failed, release `_mutex` and return "not found" error
 - Using `fread` API on file handle, read data into a `key_metadata_t` structure
 - If file size - metadata size doesn't match `data_size` field in metadata or `magic` has a wrong value, return "data corrupt" error.
 - Fill `info` structure with all relevant fields